mbaersch/datalayer-event-repeater/README.md

 **Note**: If the "stop marker" cannot be found, all events will be processed that were already present in the dataLayer at the moment of tag execution.
 Which would be the same result like picking *None* as *Stop condition* (which is default).

-**Important**
-Note that this tag should be set to triggered **"once per page"** if your setup might repeat an event that is used to trigger this tag, resulting in an endless loop or events!
+**Important**: Note that this tag should be set to triggered **"once per page"** if your setup might repeat an event that is used to trigger this tag, resulting in an endless loop or events!